mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 	- Short sequences repeated hundreds to thousands of times
 	- Repeats **protect** against chromosome shortening during replication
 	- **Telomerase** is an enzyme that prevents chromosome shortening by adding telomere repeats
-	- They are important as they fill the gaps at the end of
+	- They are important as they fill the gaps at the end of chain as no nucleotide chain is present to be extended after primer is removed
+- Mechanisms for Correcting Replicaiton Errors